imperva/terraform-provider-incapsula/website/docs/r/site.html.markdown

 # incapsula_site

-Provides a Incapsula Site resource.
-**This resource should be used for creating Non-SNI sites only** - site created as SNI by default and require follow-up configuration via [incapsula_application_delivery resource](https://registry.terraform.io/providers/imperva/incapsula/latest/docs/resources/application_delivery) to enable Non-SNI support.
+Provides an Incapsula Site resource.
+Sites are the foundation for all other Incapsula resources **This resource should be used to create Non-SNI sites only.**  Sites are created as SNI by default.
+To enable Non-SNI support, configure the site using the [incapsula_application_delivery resource](https://registry.terraform.io/providers/imperva/incapsula/latest/docs/resources/application_delivery) after creation.
 For SNI sites, use [incapsula_site_v3 instead](https://registry.terraform.io/providers/imperva/incapsula/latest/docs/resources/site_v3).
-Sites are the core resource that is required by all other resources.

 ## Example Usage